Skip to content

 systemNote

-Use these rows to build a first-pass load audit, then enter the actual daily watt-hours into the solar or battery calculator.
+Use these rows to build a first-pass load audit, then enter the daily watt-hours into the solar or battery calculator.
+The what changes it column matters because two rigs can have the same appliance and very different daily energy use.

 12V baseline and always-on loads